-It’s now more important than ever that your business has a responsive website.
-Since 21st April, if your website is not mobile-friendly then your ranking in Google’s mobile search results may have been penalised by their latest algorithm.
-This announcement is one that cannot be ignored.
+It’s now more important than ever that your business has a mobile friendly website – also known as a responsive website.
+If your website is not mobile-friendly then your ranking in Google’s mobile search results may have been penalised by their latest algorithm.
+This reality is one that cannot be ignored by modern day business.
 The reality is that not optimising your website for mobile devices will affect your success as a business in the long term.
 In addition, the following factors are likely to happen:

 The modern user is increasingly browsing the Internet on smart phones and tablets.
-In fact, Google has confirmed in May that more searches are taking place on mobile devices than on computers; a prediction they announced last year but is now a reality.
-Since their algorithm went live, there has been a 21% decrease in non mobile-friendly URL’s on the first 3 pages of search results.
-This trend is set to continue over the coming months.* If your site isn’t mobile-optimised it’s likely that it will not show up on the first page of search results, if not now then at some point in the near future.
+In fact, Google has confirmed that more searches are taking place on mobile devices than on computers; a prediction they announced last year but is now a reality.
+Since Google have a habit of changing their algorithm the effects of each update cannot be ignored – there has been a decrease in non mobile-friendly URL’s on the first few pages of search results.
+This trend is set to continue over the coming years.
+If your website isn’t mobile-optimised it’s likely that it will not show up on the first page of search results because you are carrying a penalty.
+With most users still searching for products, services or information using Google your business is at an immediate disadvantage regardless of how many years you’ve been around.

 2. Your brand’s perception will be damaged